Frances Townsend: Career

-Governmental work
+Government

 Townsend began her prosecutorial career in 1985, serving as an assistant district attorney in Brooklyn, New York.
 She gained the support and mentorship of federal prosecutors Rudolph Giuliani and Louis Freeh.
 In 1988, she was hired by Giuliani for the United States Attorney's Office for the Southern District of New York where she worked on white-collar crime.
 Townsend also ran the office's organized crime unit, where she conducted one-on-one interviews with members of the Gambino crime family.

 Townsend moved to the Justice Department in the early 1990s to work on international legal matters.
 In 1991, she worked in the Office of the Attorney General to assist in establishing the newly created Office of International Programs, the predecessor to the Executive Office for National Security.
 In December 1993, she joined the Criminal Division where she served as Chief of Staff to the Assistant Attorney General, where she took part in establishing the Division's international training and rule of law programs.

 During the Clinton administration, Townsend served in a series of positions at the Justice Department, eventually working as intelligence policy counsel for Attorney General Janet Reno.
 She served as Director of the Office of International Affairs in the Criminal Division from November 1995 until November 1997, when she was appointed Acting Deputy Assistant Attorney General.
 Townsend was appointed Counsel for Intelligence Policy in March 1998, heading the office of Intelligence Policy and Review, whose various functions included approving intelligence-gathering activities related to the Foreign Intelligence Surveillance Act.
 Townsend managed the Justice Department's Office of Intelligence Policy and Review until 2001.
 She was one of Reno's key advisers, acting as a "back channel" between the attorney general and FBI Special Agent John P. O'Neill, who was also her friend.
 The incoming Bush administration did not opt to keep Townsend on.
 Instead, she served as Assistant Commandant for Intelligence for the United States Coast Guard.
 While she was on maternity leave during the September 11 attacks in 2001, Townsend assisted the Coast Guard in updating intelligence legislation to switch the branch's priority from drug smuggling to the vulnerability of U.S. ports.